RicHep365/ShadowRacingAI/README.md

 __**User Story**__

-As a user I am looking for a relaiable horse tipping service, that can provide me with daily tips with a simple user experience.
+As a user I am looking for a reliable horse tipping service, that can provide me with daily tips with a simple user experience.

 I want a service that can provide me with consistant monthly profits, for a minimum of effort.